cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 #### Extracting 2D contours

 There is a tool for extracting *2D contours* from the output of `HybridNew` located in `test/makeFCcontour.py`.
 This can be used provided the option `--saveHybridResult` was included when running `HybridNew`.
-It can be run with the usual combine output files (or several of them) as input,
+It can be run with the usual <span style="font-variant:small-caps;">Combine</span> output files (or several of them) as input,

 ```sh
 ./test/makeFCcontour.py  toysfile1.root toysfile2.root .... [options] -out outputfile.root